 While some public networks are completely unsecured, even those that require some form of login are a threat to your security.
 Many ask for your email address, phone number, or social media login credentials.
 It’s difficult to assess whether this information will be well protected, and this also opens you up to unwanted email newsletter spam, which can be frustrating to say the least.

 Free public Wi-Fis might be attractive and easy to connect to, but they are like modern spider webs for your personal information and internet activity.
 Since your data is neither secured nor encrypted on most of these networks, hacks or man-in-the-middle attacks are easy-peasy jobs.
 A hacker can sniff your browsing data, passwords, financial info, and basically everything you do online.
 Identity thefts and cybercrimes like these happen daily.
 But they can be avoided with better security habits.
-Start small: using a VPN is one click away!Tudor Fulga, Head of Infrastructure, CyberGhost VPN
+Start small: using a VPN for Wi-Fi is one click away!Tudor Fulga, Head of Infrastructure, CyberGhost VPN

 How easy is it to hack into a public Wi-Fi network?